emilebosch/graphql-ruby-microservices/README.md

 You'll see that you can still query the users but not the comments.
 The graphql just returns null for the comments.
 Query the services node to see which of the services is down.

-After thats put it back op and see that its instantly queriabble
+After thats put it back up and see that its instantly queryable!

 ```